phoenix125/AtlasServerUpdateUtility/readme.txt

 ------------------------
  STABLE VERSION HISTORY  (To download beta version, see LINKS section above)
 ------------------------
+v1.6.6 (2019-05-29) Critical Hotfix again.
+Fixed "Line 37744" error.
+- Fixed "Line 37744" error.
+(Thanks to AceMan, Inity, and others for reporting).
+- Added: Warning message on Setup Wizard when # of AltSafeDIRs does not match number of grids in ServerGrid.json.
+(Thanks to Kara for reporting).

+v1.6.5 (2019-05-28) Critical Hotfix for Mod Users!
+- Fixed: Mod Updater was failing on many mods.
+I changed the search criteria and hopefully fixed it.

 v1.6.4 (2019-05-28)
 - Added: Select All, Select None, Invert added to main GUI (Thanks to Shadowsong & Doublee for requesting).
 - Added: "Start All Servers" button to main GUI (Thanks to Norlinri for requesting).